larammerce/docs/8.x/getting-started/installation.md

 As Larammerce is using the Laravel framework as its core system, inherits all the Laravel features.
 For example, Larammerce uses nodejs to build its resource bundles and minify them.

-In the root user run the following curl command to add the NodeSource yum repository to your system:
+As the root user, run the following curl command to add the NodeSource yum repository to your system:

 ```bash
 curl -sL https://rpm.nodesource.com/setup_16.x | sudo bash -